Leap Year (2010 film): Plot

-While hitchhiking, Anna and Declan are caught in a hailstorm and take shelter in a nearby church, where a wedding is taking place.
+The next day, they continue hitchhiking, but a hailstorm forces them to shelter in a church, where a wedding is taking place.
 They are invited to the reception, where Anna gets drunk.
-Anna questions her own intentions with Jeremy and realizes that she has feelings for Declan.
-Just as the two are about to kiss, Anna vomits and passes out.
-The following day they arrive in Dublin.
-Declan reveals he was once engaged but his fiancée ran off to Dublin with his mother's claddagh ring and his best friend.
-Anna suggests that while in Dublin, he should ask for his mother's ring back.
-When they arrive at the hotel where Jeremy is staying, Jeremy surprises Anna by proposing to her right in the lobby.
-Seeing that Declan had already walked out of the hotel, she accepts Jeremy's proposal.
+She begins to question her relationship with Jeremy and realizes she has feelings for Declan.
+As they are about to kiss, she vomits and passes out.
+They arrive in Dublin the following day.
+Declan reveals he was once engaged, but his fiancée ran off to Dublin with his best friend and his mother's Claddagh ring.
+Anna suggests that while in Dublin, he should ask for the ring back.
+When they arrive at Jeremy's hotel, Jeremy surprises Anna by proposing to her in the lobby.
+Seeing that Declan has already left, she accepts Jeremy's proposal.

-At their engagement party in Boston, Anna learns that Jeremy proposed because he thought it was the only way to appease the co-op board of the apartment building the couple wanted to move into.
-Dismayed, Anna pulls the fire alarm and waits, testing the 60-second concept she discussed with Declan earlier.
-Jeremy retrieves all of their electronic materials and neglects to check for Anna.
-Anna realizes there is nothing in the apartment that means anything to her, including Jeremy.
-Meanwhile, in Dublin, Declan retrieves his mother's claddagh ring from his ex-fiancée.
+At their engagement party back in Boston, Anna discovers why Jeremy proposed; the co-op board of the apartment building were unlikely to approve their application if they were not married.
+Dismayed, she pulls the fire alarm and waits, testing the 60-second concept she and Declan discussed.
+Jeremy grabs all their electronic devices, leaving Anna to look after herself.
+She realizes there is nothing in the apartment that means anything to her, including Jeremy.
+Meanwhile, in Dublin, Declan retrieves his mother's Claddagh ring from his ex-fiancée.

-Anna returns to the tavern in Dingle, where Declan has pulled together the balance he owed his property owner with the help of the community.
+Anna returns to the pub in Dingle, where Declan has raised the money to pay his debt with the help of the community.
 She tells him she has broken off her engagement and proposes that they get together, and not make plans.
 Declan leaves.
 Thinking she has been rejected, Anna rushes outside to the edge of a cliff overlooking the sea.
-Declan emerges, revealing that he went out to retrieve his mother's claddagh ring.
-Declan says he wants to make plans with her, and proposes on the cliffside.
-Anna happily accepts.
-They drive away in Declan's car, leaving their destination open to fate.
+Declan emerges, revealing that he went out to retrieve his mother's Claddagh ring.
+Declan says he wants to make plans with her, and proposes.
+Some time later, they drive away in Declan's car with a "Just Married" sign and Anna tosses aside the map, leaving their destination open to fate.